 Parts of the House:

-Billboard: On the billboard, write the things you are proud of and want others to see.
+Billboard– On the billboard, write the things that you are proud of and want others to see.

 Levels of the House:

-Level 1: List behaviors that you are trying to gain control over or areas of your life you want to change.
+Level 1: list behaviors that you are trying to gain control of or areas of your life you want to change.